Beitar Jerusalem F.C.: Supporters and politics

 In 2013, the club signed two Chechen Muslim players, Zaur Sadayev and Dzhabrail Kadiyev.
 When fans protested, Israeli Deputy Prime Minister Moshe Yaalon condemned the protest as shocking and racist, stating "I was shocked by the racism displayed in the Beitar Jerusalem stands yesterday against having Muslim or Arab players on the team".
 Fans of the club reportedly displayed a banner bearing the words "Beitar – forever pure" and chanted anti-Arab slogans at a match the day the players were signed, leading to four arrests.
 On 8 February 2013, 2 fans, Matan Navon and Evyatar Yosef, set fire to the club's administrative offices, apparently in response to the signing of Sadayev and Kadiyev.
 Prime Minister Benjamin Netanyahu, who is a Beitar supporter (along with many other senior Likud politicians), condemned the arson as "shameful" and "racist".
 On 3 March, Sadayev scored his first goal for Beitar during a league game against Maccabi Netanya, prompting hundreds of the team's fans to leave the stadium.
+Forever Pure, a documentary about the uproar surrounding the Chechen athletes, has been shown internationally and won the 2018 Emmy Award for Outstanding Politics & Government Documentary.

 In 2019, Beitar fans association La Familia demanded that Ali Mohamed, a Christian from Niger who had signed for the club, change his name as Mohamed sounded "too Muslim", leading the club's owner Moshe Hogeg to threaten to sue the fans.

-On 3 February 2025, during a match against Maccabi Tel Aviv, Beitar Jerusalem players wore orange jerseys to highlight the ongoing captivity of Shiri Bibas and her sons, Ariel and Kfir, in Gaza.
+On 3 February 2025, during a match against Maccabi Tel Aviv, Beitar Jerusalem players wore orange jerseys to highlight the captivity of Shiri Bibas and her sons, Ariel and Kfir, in Gaza.
 The color orange became a symbol of their captivity due to the Bibas boys’ ginger hair.